 North Highlands Dog Bite Lawyer

-California has garnered the reputation of being known as the dog bite capital of the United States, according to the Los Angeles Times.
-This is because our state has the highest percentage of reported dog bite injuries (2,000 reported a dog bite injury claim) and close to $65 million paid out to injured individuals.
+California has garnered the reputation of being known as the dog bite capital of the United States.
+This is because our state has the highest percentage of reported dog bite injuries (2,000 reported dog bite injury claims) and nearly $65 million paid out to injured individuals.

 According to California Civil Code section 3342(a), strict liability is applied to dog bite injury cases.
-This is a legal doctrine establishing that the owner of a dog that attacks and injures another person is automatically liable for those harms and losses.
-The injured party does not need to prove negligence on the part of the dog owner.
-This makes it much easier to obtain a financial recovery from the dog owner's insurance company.Dog Bite Injuries Can Be Quite Serious
+This legal doctrine establishes that the dog owner who attacks and injures another person is automatically liable for those harms and losses.
+The injured party does not need to prove negligence on the dog owner's part, which makes obtaining financial recovery from the dog owner's insurance company much easier.Dog Bite Injuries Can Be Quite Serious

 - Eye damage